How to File Emergency Tree Removal Insurance Claim and Storm Damage?

 In some cases, when a tree falls onto a home or other structure, the homeowner may decide to file a claim under their homeowner policy.
 The decision to file a claim is entirely up to the homeowner, but most homeowners will file a claim if there is damage of any kind.

 In the event a claim is filed, homeowners should look for a reputable tree service with experience in handling insurance claims.
-When responding to a tree emergency, most tree services assign a random price to the job and hope that insurance will pay for it.
 At TREES BY JAKE, we are experienced with direct billing insurance carriers and are able to navigate through the insurance claim process in the Tulsa area.
-We are familiar with policy coverages, including what may or may not be covered, and invoices are itemized for clarity.
+We are familiar with general policy coverages, including what may or may not be covered, and invoices are itemized for clarity.

 Determining Property Damage From Fallen Trees